Royal Commission into Family Violence related research

 Recommendation 5 of RCFV

 The FVISS, which commenced in early 2018, is a significant and integral part of the reforms recommended by the RCFV.
 The legislation establishing the scheme requires an independent review within two years.
 In 2017 the MGFVPC team were contracted by Family Safety Victoria to conduct the Review.
 There are a number of phases to the Review.
-The final Review report will be tabled in Parliament in 2020 and will consider any unintended adverse effects of the scheme, as well as make recommendations to improve the operation of the scheme.
+The final Review report was tabled in Parliament on 18 August 2020 and considered any unintended adverse effects of the scheme, as well as made recommendations to improve the operation of the scheme.

 Recommendation 1 of RCFV